Music sets an emotional scene, so getting the right music for your business is crucial.

 What Is a PRO?

 PROs are organizations that professional lyricists, composers, and publishers join in order to help their music be distributed more widely while also protecting their intellectual property.
-In fact, over 85% of the fees collected from licensing music by the two largest American PROs are paid to the artists as royalties.
+By some estimates, over 85% of the fees collected from licensing music by the two largest American PROs are paid to the artists as royalties.

-The PRO system is the best way for musicians and composers, whose work has been published, to receive regular payment for their intellectual property, as it becomes more widely distributed.
+Using the PRO system is the easiest way for musicians and composers, whose work has been published, to receive regular payment for public performance of their intellectual property, as it becomes more widely distributed.

-These organizations manage the legal distribution of music to businesses of all kinds: filmmakers and producers, live performance venues, restaurants and bars, retail shops, and even commercial spaces, which now include office buildings, business meetings, and similar applications.
+These organizations help administer public performance licensing and royalty collection for industries like: filmmakers and producers, live performance venues, restaurants and bars, retail shops, and even commercial spaces, which now include office buildings, business meetings, and similar applications.

 Contracts for Public Performances

-PROs typically negotiate contracts with individual businesses to be clear about how the music will be used, how often, and how large the audience will be.
+PROs typically negotiate contracts with individual businesses to understand how the music will be used, how often, and how large the audience will be for that particular business customer.
 Then, they use this information to determine the fee they charge to the business.
-This information is based on what type of license the business needs, which might be:

 Performance Licenses

 Businesses that have physical spaces often want to play music, but this requires licensing for this type of public performance with a PRO.
-Commercial spaces benefit from playing music for their customers, which includes financial benefit.
-Therefore, licensing is required so the original artist also receives compensation for their work.
+Commercial spaces benefit from playing background music for their customers, which includes financial benefit.

 License Exceptions in Brick-and-Mortar Businesses